Today, I’m going to answer the question “Can I buy I bonds on an H-1B visa or another work visa?

 Taxation Of The I Bonds And H-1B Visa Status

 The interest from I bonds is reinvested into the principal, which allows the principal to keep growing.
 A few more things to keep in mind regarding the taxation of the I bonds.

 You pay federal income taxes on the interest, but not state taxes.

 You have the option of reporting and paying interest every year, or you can choose to defer it until the day you sell it.
-Note that once you make a choice in the first year, you must stick with that choice.
+Note that once you choose in the first year, you must stick with that choice.

-As an H-1B visa holder, if you choose to be taxed when you withdrew the money there is nothing else for you to do.
+As a work visa holder, if you choose to be taxed when you withdrew the money there is nothing else for you to do.
 There are reasons for choosing to be taxed yearly, but it’s probably easier to just wait until you redeem it to pay taxes.

 It all depends on your visa status when you leave.